 Understanding the Paycheck-to-Paycheck Situation

-But even households bringing in $200,000 or more say they feel the crunch.
-According to a Forbes study, 39% of those earning at least $200K described themselves as running out of money and not having anything left over after covering expenses.
-While they have the freedom to downsize their lifestyle, many people may not realize the precariousness of their financial situation until they’re locked into a mortgage and car payments they cannot afford.
+But even households bringing in $200,000 or more say they are struggling.
+In fact, of those earning at least $200K, 60% report feeling like they’re in survival mode, while others have delayed paying bills or held off on medical care because it was too expensive.
+While they have the freedom to downsize their lifestyle, many people may not realize the precariousness of their financial situation until they’re running out of money and have locked into a mortgage and car payments they cannot afford.

 Why Do Some Americans Live Paycheck to Paycheck?